 - Playful Hacker: Among other things, he enjoys hacking other people's sound systems to play appropriate music for his dramatic entrances.
-And, in 2 he gleefully hacks a live senate broadcast and several military satellites just to prove a point.
+In 2 he gleefully hacks a live senate broadcast and several military satellites just to prove a point.

-- The Pornomancer: He's the page image for a reason.
-Stops becoming this by the time he's in a committed relationship with Pepper Potts.
+- The Pornomancer: He's the page image for a reason but he stops becoming this by the time he's in a committed relationship with Pepper Potts.

 - Powered Armor: Has made 42 of them by the beginning of Iron Man 3.

 - Power Palms: Repulsors, his main weapons, are fired from the palms of his armor's gauntlets.

 - Relationship Upgrade: To Official Couple with Pepper as of the end of Iron Man 2.